TMS - English version

 Do you have a small or medium-sized enterprise (SME) in Germany and are you are interested in filling vacancies with employees from other European countries?
 Would you like to support them in their integration into your company and everyday life?

 Then perhaps a TMS integration programme for you and your new colleagues is just the right thing.
 As an SME, you can apply for TMS funding of 1.500€ per newly employed participant in a registered TMS integration programme.
-The programme consist of a language course component as well as support and assistance in settling into life in Germany and other aspects related to integration.
+The programme consists of a language course component as well as support and assistance in settling into life in Germany and other aspects related to integration.

 TMS Integration programmes can be tailored to the needs of the company and the new employees.